jayho-k/TIL/deep_learning/ObjectDetection/11_YOLO.md

 # 11_YOLO

-- YOLO : Real-Time Object Dection
+- YOLO : Real-Time Object Detection
   - You only look once